-Unfortunately, the simple cross-coupled logic gate bistable has a number of serious shortcomings (consider what would happen if a logic 1 was simultaneously present on both the SET and RESET inputs!) and practical forms of bistable make use of much improved purposedesigned logic circuits such as D-type and J-K bistables.
+Unfortunately, the simple cross-coupled logic gate bistable has a number of serious shortcomings (consider what would happen if a logic 1 was simultaneously present on both the SET and RESET inputs!) and practical forms of bistable make use of muchimproved purpose-designed logic circuits such as D-type and J-K bistables.

 The D-type bistable has two inputs: D (standing variously for 'data' or 'delay') and CLOCK (CLK).
 The data input (logic 0 or logic 1) is clocked into the bistable such that the output state only changes when the clock changes state.
 Operation is thus said to be synchronous.

-Additional subsidiary inputs (which invariably active low) are provided which can be used to directly set or reset the bistable.
+Additional subsidiary inputs (which are invariably active-low) are provided which can be used to directly set or reset the bistable.
 These are usually called PRESET (PR) and CLEAR (CLR).
 D-type bistables are used both as latches (a simple form of memory) and as binary dividers.
 The simple circuit arrangement in Figure 5.17 together with the timing diagram shown in Figure 5.18 illustrate the operation of D-type bistables.

-J-K bistables (see Figure 5.19) have two clocked inputs (J and K), two direct inputs
+J-K bistables (see Figure 5.19) have two clocked inputs (J and K), two direct inputs (PRESET and

-Figure 5.17 D-type bistable
+5.17 D-type bistable

-Figure 5.18 Timing diagram for the D-type bistable
+5.18 Timing diagram for the D-type bistable

-(PRESET and CLEAR), a CLOCK (CLK) input, and outputs (Q and /Q).
+CLEAR), a CLOCK (CLK) input, and outputs (Q and \overline{Q}).
 As with R-S bistables, the two outputs are complementary (i.e. when one is 0 the other is 1, and vice versa).
-Similarly, the PRESET and CLEAR inputs are invariably both active low (i.e. a 0 on the PRESET input will set the Q output to 1 whereas a 0 on the CLEAR input will set the Q output to 0).
-Figure 5.20 summarizes the input and corresponding output states of a J-K bistable for various input states.
-J-K bistables are the most sophisticated and flexible of the bistable types and they can be configured in various ways for use in binary dividers, shift registers, and latches.
+Similarly, the PRESET and CLEAR inputs are invariably both active-low (i.e. a 0 on the PRESET input will set the Q output to 1 whereas a 0 on the CLEAR input will set the Q output to 0).
+Figure 5.20